-Zymeworks’ lead product candidate, ZW25, is a HER2-targeted bispecific antibody developed using Zymeworks proprietary Azymetric™ platform.
-ZW25 is currently being evaluated in global Phase 1 and Phase 2 clinical trials as a best-in-class treatment for patients with HER2-expressing cancers, including biliary tract, gastroesophageal adenocarcinomas, breast, and other tumor types.
+Zymeworks’ lead product candidate, Zanidatamab, is a HER2-targeted bispecific antibody developed using Zymeworks proprietary Azymetric™ platform.
+Zanidatamab is currently being evaluated in global Phase 1, Phase 2 and Registration-Enabling clinical trials as a best-in-class treatment for patients with HER2-expressing cancers, including biliary tract, gastroesophageal adenocarcinomas, breast, and other tumor types.
 Zymeworks’ second candidate, ZW49, is a HER2-targeted antibody drug conjugate (ADC) developed using Zymeworks’ proprietary Azymetric™ and ZymeLink™ platforms.
 ZW49 is currently being evaluated in a Phase 1 clinical trial as a treatment for patients with HER2-expressing cancers.

 Zymeworks is also advancing a deep pipeline of preclinical product candidates and discovery-stage programs in oncology (including immuno-oncology agents) and other therapeutic areas.
 In addition to Zymeworks’ wholly owned pipeline, its therapeutic platforms have been further leveraged through strategic partnerships with global biopharmaceutical companies.